melodyyin/melodyyin.github.io/about.md

 ![cheeks less chubby than they appear](/etc/itme.jpg)

 I graduated from Northwestern University in June with degrees in Statistics and Computer Science.
 I am an aspiring data scientist!
-[Here are](courses.md) some of the courses I took.
+[Here](courses) are some of the courses I took at Northwestern.
 Most recently, I built a [patient activity detector for hospitals](http://melodyyin.github.io/patient-activity-detection-using-kinect).
 Mosey on over to [my about.me page](https://about.me/melodyyin) to learn more about past projects.

 I love reading poetry, listening to podcasts and learning what's new in the technology industry.
 I also enjoy creating and appreciating art in all forms!